BIDI [Pronounced: bee-dee]

 BIG CHARACTER POSTER

 A poster containing large Chinese characters which made them easy to read from a distance.
 They played an important role during the Chinese revolution, especially during the Great Proletarian Cultural Revolution.
-Upon their initial appearence during the GPCR the revisionist leaning high Party members tried to prohibit big character posters, but Mao’s support for them and their authors, and his general support for the masses speaking out and mass democracy, forced the revisionists to slink away and keep quiet.
+Although predating the GPCR, upon their first appearence during that great mass upsurge the revisionist leaning high Party members tried to prohibit big character posters, but Mao’s support for them and their authors, and his general support for the masses speaking out and mass democracy, forced the revisionists to slink away and keep quiet.

 See also: “BOMBARD THE HEADQUARTERS”

 “The big-character poster is an extremely useful new type of weapon.
 It can be used in cities and the countryside, in factories, co-operatives, shops, government and other organizations, schools, army units and streets, in short, wherever the masses are.
 Now that it has been used widely, people should go on using it constantly.” —Mao, “Introducing a Co-operative” (April 15, 1958).

 A term recently introduced in the computer sphere for huge amounts of data (or “large data sets”) which are so big or disorganized that traditional data processing applications such as standard data base software are unable to adequately process them and extract useful information.